chronoteam/dejaqdocs-dejaq.io/content/index.md

 There are 5 main actors in the system:

-1. The user - that uses an SDK, or the broker directly, contains your business logic
+1. The user - that uses a driver, or the broker directly, contains your business logic
 2. The broker (the main element of the system)
-3. The client-broker clients, (SDK) helper functions and instances to call the broker
+3. The client-broker clients, (drivers) helper functions and instances to call the broker
 4. The storage (hidden for the user)
 5. Synchronization service (naming, sync, configuration)